To quickly create a file from selected audio in an open file, choose Edit > Copy To New. (See Copy or cut audio data.)

 To examine settings in detail, SESX files can be opened in text editors or stored in version control systems (such as Perforce, which is popular in the gaming industry).

 Specifies either a default template or one you've created.
 Session templates specify source files and settings such as Sample Rate and Bit Depth.

 Determines the frequency range of the session.
 To reproduce a given frequency, the sample rate must be at least twice that frequency.
 (See Understanding sample rate.)

 All files added to a session must share the sample rate.
 If you attempt to import files with different sample rates, Adobe Audition prompts you to resample them, which may lower audio quality.
 To change resampling quality, adjust the Sample Rate Conversion settings in the Data preferences.

 Determines the amplitude range of the session, including recordings and files created with the Multitrack > Mixdown To New File command.
 (See Understanding bit depth.)

 Choose a bit depth carefully, because it cannot be changed after you create a session.
 Ideally, you should work at the 32-bit level with fast systems.
 If your system performs slowly, try a lower bit depth.

 Determines whether tracks are mixed down to a mono, stereo, or 5.1 Master track.
 (See Routing audio to buses, sends, and the Master track.)

 The following file types open in the Multitrack Editor: Audition Session, Adobe Premiere Pro Sequence XML, Final Cut Pro XML Interchange, and OMF.

 All other supported file types open in the Waveform Editor, including the audio portion of video files.

 SES session files from Audition 3.0 and earlier are unsupported.
-If you have Audition 3.0, save sessions to XML format to open them in CS versions.
-Note, however, that older effects are excluded in CS6, effects and time-stretching are excluded in CS5.5.
+If you have Audition 3.0, save sessions to XML format to open them in later versions.

 Append files with CD Track markers to quickly assemble audio and apply consistent processing.